hvdwolf/VinylMusicPlayer/README.md

 This is Adrien Poupa's Vinyl Music Player.
 As I'm using it on an Android head unit, I wanted bigger buttons.
 That is the only change.
 It comes down to creating a few extra "drawable" xml files and adapting a few layout xmls and a few java files to use these added drawable xmls.
+This only works "nicely scaled" on a 1024x600 head unit.

 [See comparisons](./images/comparison.md)